ViktoriiaTan/DSToolkits/report/report.md

 # Milestone 1 Report

 ## Task 1

+The MNIST dataset is a widely-used collection of handwritten digits for training machine learning models in image classification.
+It combines images from NIST's Special Databases 1 and 3: SD-1, featuring complex digits from high school students, and SD-3, with clearer digits from Census Bureau employees.

 **Is it a classification or regression problem?**

+The dataset presents a classification problem, specifically aimed at identifying and categorizing handwritten digits from 0 to 9 by analyzing patterns in the image pixel data.

 **What are the characteristics of the data set?**

+- Contains 60,000 training images and 10,000 testing images, each of which is a grayscale image of size 28x28 pixels.
+- The pixel values are stored as unsigned bytes (0 to 255), where 0 - white background, 255 -black foreground.
+- Data files are stored in a specific IDX file format, designed for vectors and multidimensional matrices.
+- Metadata such as magic numbers and sizes in each dimension are also included.

 ## Task 4
 **Explain in detail which steps were necessary to run the code**